-At the end of each heating season it is recommended to add a high temperature graphite paste on the threads of the door handle.
-This paste will protect the threads from rust and prevent dust accumulation that can prevent the handle from rotating freely.
+At the end of each heating season it is recommended to add a high temperature graphite paste on the threads of the door handles.
+This paste will protect the threads from rust and prevent dust accumulation that can prevent the handles from rotating freely.

-6.3.4 Door Adjustment
+6.4.1 Adjustment